fcannizzaro/genshin-deck/README.md

 # Genshin Impact Daily for Stream Deck

-Show the current resin, the spiral abyss countdown (+ stars), teapot coins, commissions, expeditions, etc ...
+Show the current Resin, the Spiral Abyss countdown, the Teapot coins, Daily Commissions, Expeditions, Wish Banner, etc ...

 > At this moment this plugin works only with **GENSHIN IMPACT GLOBAL**